Experiments

 - All collaborators associated with the experiment have access to its logbook.

-- Notes can be created, viewed, and edited by any collaborator, ensuring real-time updates and contributions.
+- Notes can be created, viewed, and edited by any experiment member above viewer, ensuring real-time updates and contributions.

 - The logbook offers a straightforward interface for recording information, making it easy to capture key details without complexity.